kwassarman/Chem308/Selection_rules.md

 As you can see, only direct neighbor transitions are allowed, such as from $\nu = 1$ to $\nu = 2$.
 However, a transition from $\nu = 1$ to $\nu = 3$ is not allowed.

-A similar code can be run in order
+A similar code can be run in order to look at the Morse potential, which is a more realistic model on higher energy scales.
+Below is a heat map of the transitions allowed for vibrational states.

 ![morse_pot](/morse_pot.png)

+This exercise has allowed us to look at the vibrational transitions allowed.
+Overall, transitions are only allowed to neighboring states, ie $\Delta \nu = \pm 1$.

 [Next](/fourier_transform.md) (Fourier Transform)